livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 ---

 This article describes how [LiveCoMS](http://www.livecomsjournal.org) article preparation and submission work, and provides details covering the review process, revisions, authorship, and other aspects.
+## Ethics policies:

+Ethics policies for authors are listed at ../editorial_policies/publication_ethics/#authors

 ## Introduction